Souzan Fatayer: Career and activism

 In June 2024, Fatayer was one of the Greens and Left Alliance (AVS) candidates in the European Parliament election for Southern Italy, ultimately coming third in her list with 23,532 votes and failing to be elected.
-She is running for a seat in the regional council of Campania for the November 2025 regional election, once again with AVS.
+She later unsuccessfully ran for a seat in the regional council of Campania during the November 2025 regional election, also with AVS.

 Controversy

 Fatayer's candidacy in the 2024 European elections received criticism from opponents, particularly Brothers of Italy (FdI), for her outspokenness about abuses by the IDF and for comparing Zionists to Nazis, which led some FdI members to define her as an antisemite.

-On the occasion of the 2025 regional elections, she has again been the object of critical and offensive remarks, with journalist Paolo Mieli calling her "overweight" – in contrast with the victims of the Gaza Strip famine – and claiming that she "glorifies Hamas" on a Radio 24 broadcast.
+On the occasion of the 2025 regional elections, she was again the object of critical and offensive remarks, with journalist Paolo Mieli calling her "overweight" – in contrast with the victims of the Gaza Strip famine – and claiming that she "glorifies Hamas" on a Radio 24 broadcast.
 Several AVS members, including senator Peppe De Cristofaro, as well as trade union CGIL, variously denounced Mieli's words as a form of bodyshaming, racism, sexism or genocide denial; Fatayer herself found the comments sexist and said that he should be suspended from his professional order.
 The following day, Mieli apologized for "making inappropriate irony" and for misrepresenting her campaign.
 Fatayer was also criticized by newspaper Il Tempo for sharing a video from a Facebook page in which former Israeli ambassador to Italy Dror Eydar invoked the "need to destroy Gaza"; the post's caption expressed regret for "Hitler's incomplete mission".
 The director of the Jewish Brigade Museum in Milan demanded that her party withdraw her from its electoral lists; AVS leader Angelo Bonelli commented that, while the official lists were yet to be published, the words in the post were not Fatayer's and she might have overlooked them before sharing it.

+The day before the election, Fatayer lamented that her private address had been published on social media platform TikTok, fearing potential harm for herself or her family.
+Her party expressed solidarity towards her, denouncing "incitement" and a "climate of hatred".